slimmtl/ITZ/README.md

 Interzone Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

+By using Interzone, the Interzone Network, or the Interzone Client you are accepting 100% liability and responsibility for your ITZ and ITZ network connections.
+The project team for Interzone does not market or warranty Interzone and will make no claims or promises for future use or value.
+By utilizing the ITZ client, you acknowledge that this is experimental software and that you are realizing the risks and rewards inherent in using crypto-tokens.

 Building process
 -----------------